oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 If the imported catalogs or profiles are not at the URI pointed to by the Import href of the profile then the href should be changed using the `trestle href` command.

 The optional yaml header file can be anywhere in the file system.

+Similar to `catalog-generate`, the `--preserve-header-values` flag may be specified to avoid changing values already specified in the yaml header of the control markdown file.

 <br>
 <details>